 Done.
 Doesn’t get much simpler than that now, does it?

-All at the other side of your blog.
+All on the other side of your blog.

-Connecting them in meaningful, financially benefiting way is what we call brokering.
-Obviously, it takes getting to know the people who follow you, but the simplicity of this model can’t be overstated.
+Connecting them in a meaningful, financially beneficial way is what we call brokering.
+It takes getting to know the people who follow you, but the simplicity of this model can’t be overstated.